neondatabase/website/content/docs/manage/operations.md

 ## View operations with the Neon API

-You can use the [Neon API](https://neon.tech/api-reference/v2/) to view operations.
 The following topics are covered in this section:

-- [List operations](#list-operations): How to list all operations for a Neon project
+- [List operations](#list-operations): Describes how to list all operations for a Neon project.
-- [List operations with pagination](#list-operations-with-pagination): How to list all operations for a Neon project and paginate the response
+- [List operations with pagination](#list-operations-with-pagination): Describes how to list all operations for a Neon project and paginate the response.
-- [List operation](#list-operation): How to retrieves the details for a specific operation by the operation ID
+- [List operation](#list-operation): Describes how to retrieve the details for a specific operation by the operation ID.
-- [Poll operation status](#poll-operation-status): How to poll an operation for its status
+- [Poll operation status](#poll-operation-status): Describes how to poll an operation for its status, which may be necessary to avoid failed requests due to in-progress operations when using the Neon API programmatically.

 ### List operations